Notes

 Tearing down the window seals permits natural light, which the shimmeling hates.
 Tearing down a window seal takes 4 peril actions and a Might roll −2 (a stout tool gives +2.)

-With every beam of light that graces it, the salient groans and gurgles within the chimney, its flesh steaming, spewing forth 1d4+1 symbionts to protect it.
-Only light from all three windows at once causes it to recede (see Banishing the Salient.)
+With every beam of light that graces it, the salient groans and gurgles within the chimney, its flesh steaming, spewing forth 1d4 + 1 symbionts to protect it.
+Only light from three windows at once causes it to recede (see Banishing the Salient.)

 Using the griseoaction found in 4.1

-12 turns spent spraying the salient are required to make it recede.
-Those nearby and unprotected suffer horrible, burning blisters that pop like soup bubbles in gouts of lymph and runny blood.
+12 turns spent spraying the salient make it recede.
+Unprotected skin nearby the stuff suffers horrible, burning blisters that pop like soup bubbles in gouts of lymph and runny blood.

 - Unprotected skin: 1 burn stress on each exposed body area (13 body areas in total.)